MarteDL/Memory-game/README.md

 # The Pokemon Memory Game #

 For my training at BeCode I worked on a memory game.
 The theme I chose is Pokemon because it is awesome.
+You can find my game [here](https://martedl.github.io/Memory-game/index.html).

 ## Learning Objectives ##
 * Change things in the DOM (Aka canvas = cheating)